WSLegion/WH2_Woodelf_mod/README.md

       * Enable "Merciless Spirits"
           - Bound Ability, 1 charge per battle
           - When activated, the unit will gain +25% Weapon Strength and +10 Melee Attack
-          - Activation will trigger an explosion, this explosion will not affect friendly units
-          - Enemies hit by the explosion will suffer from -5 Melee Defence, -40% Speed and -20% Magic Resistance
+          - Enemies within 60 range will suffer from -5 Melee Defence, -40% Speed and -20% Magic Resistance
   * Tree Kin
       * Enable "Wrath of the Forest"
           - Bound Ability, 1 charge per battle